SISheogorath/eggdrop-znc-management/README.md

-copy the script to your eggdrops scriptdir. create every existing ZNC user using .+user zncusername (to stop overriding an ZNC account)
+copy the script to your eggdrops scriptdir. create every existing ZNC user using .+user zncusername (to stop overwriting an ZNC account)

 change the settings inside script (please don't modify to much sources.
 If you have feature requests, no problem, tell it to me)